executors/executors/wording_front_matter.md

 initiate execution.
 Lazy execution via senders and receivers is the subject of the next section.

-## Senders and Receivers Represent Generic, Lazy Work
+## Senders and Receivers Represent Work

 The `executor` concept addresses a basic need in a simple way: the need to launch a single operation in a specified execution context.
 The expressive